Weight Loss, Smoking Cessation, and Other Uses of Hypnosis

 Why?
 The answer lies in how the brain works.

 The part of the brain that controls your eating and lack of exercise just can’t be reached with conscious decisions.
 It is not a matter of will power.
 For most people with weight problems, emotions got connected with food and weight at an earlier stage of life.
 That connection happens in a part of your brain that never hears about your New Year’s resolution or the new diet.

 It’s kind of like Pavlov’s dog.
 Russian researcher Ivan Pavlov rang a bell every time his dog ate.
 Soon, all Pavlov had to do was ring the bell and his dog would salivate.
 If the dog heard the bell ring, he couldn’t make his mouth stop watering.
 For humans the stimulus can be something that happens in the environment such as a difficult conversation, or troubling thoughts.
 You may not even know what the stimulus is.
 When difficult feelings arise, the need to eat just seems automatic and compelling.
 The obvious problem is, that when the impulse to eat has nothing to do with your need for nutrition, you end up eating more than you need to.
 Here’s the good news.

 Take charge today and call for more information on how hypnosis can help you.
-If you would like more information on how hypnosis can help please call Jeanne Clark, LCSW at 708-442-5728 or e-mail email@example.com or call Mary Kullman, LCPC at 630-983-4577 and e-mail: firstname.lastname@example.org and start improving your life today.
+If you would like more information on how hypnosis can help please call Jeanne Clark, LCSW in the Riverside/Chicago area at 708-442-5728 or e-mail her at JeanneClark@JeanneClarkLCSW.com.
+Or call Mary Kullman, LCPC in the Naperville/Aurora area at 630-983-4577, or e-mail her at email@example.com.
+Start improving your life today.
 To find a hypnotherapist click here.
-Not all hypnotherapists are qualified to do hypnoanalysis, so be sure to check your hypnotherapist's qualifications.
+Not all hypnotherapists are qualified to do hypnoanalysis, so be sure to check your hypnotherapist’s qualifications.

 - The Amygdala and Insular Cortex